 - 2. "Accessory use, building or structure" means a building, part of a building or structure, or a use which is subordinate to the operation or enjoyment of a lawful use and the use of which is incidental to that of the main building, structure or use on the same lot, as determined by the City. - 3.
 "Adult family home" means a residential home in which a person or persons provide personal care, special care, room, and board to more than one but not more than six adults who are not related by blood or marriage to the person or persons providing the services and are licensed by the Washington State Department of Social and Health Services. - 4.
+"Alcoholism/substance abuse treatment facility" means a private place or establishment, other than a hospital, licensed by the state and operated primarily for the inpatient treatment of alcoholism and other substance abuse problems.
+May include outpatient treatment. - 4.
 "Airport" refers to the Southwest Washington Regional Airport as defined in the Airport Master Plan approved by the City. - 5.
 "Area of shallow flooding" means an area designated AO or AH zone on the Flood Insurance Rate Map (FIRM).
 AO zones have base flood depths that range from one to three feet above the natural ground; a clearly defined channel does not exist; the path of flooding is unpredictable and indeterminate; and velocity flow may be evident.
 AO is characterized as sheet flow; AH indicates ponding, and is shown with standard base flood elevations. - 6.
 "Area of special flood hazard" means the land in the floodplain within a community subject to a one percent or greater chance of flooding in any given year.
 These areas are always designated on Flood Insurance Rate Maps by the letters A or V. - 7.
 "Assisted living facility" means any home or other institution, however named, which is licensed by the Washington State Department of Social and Health Services and is advertised, announced, or maintained for the express or implied purpose of providing housing, basic services such as housekeeping, meals, laundry and activities, and assuming general responsibility for the safety and well-being of the residents, and may also provide domiciliary care, consistent with chapter 142, Laws of 2004, to seven or more residents.
 "Assisted living facility" shall not include facilities certified as group training homes pursuant to RCW 71A.22.040, nor any home, institution or section thereof which is otherwise licensed and regulated under the provisions of state law providing specifically for the licensing and regulation of such home, institution or section thereof.
-Nor shall it include any independent senior housing, independent living units in continuing care retirement communities, or other similar living situations including those subsidized by the Department of Housing and Urban Development. - 8.
-"Aquaculture" means the culture or farming of fish, shellfish, or other aquatic plants and animals. - 9.
-"Atterberg limits" means the moisture content of a soil when it changes from one physical condition to another, as determined by the Atterberg method of soil sample testing.
-The test has to do with the plasticity of soil, or the percentage of water content at which a soil flows.
+Nor shall it include any independent senior housing, independent living units in continuing care retirement communities, or other similar living situations including those subsidized by the Department of Housing and Urban Development any group residential program that provides personal care and support services to people who need help with daily living activities as a result of physical or cognitive disability.
+Assisted living communities usually offer help with bathing, dressing, meals and housekeeping.